Walk through Paintings: Egocentric World Models from Internet Priors: Experiments

-In the lower part of Table~\ref{tab:1x}, we also quantitatively evaluate the Cosmos and SVD variants at 25-DoF manipulation.
-Since the scene changes very little during manipulation as opposed to during navigation, the LPIPS and DreamSim scores are much lower even at frame 16, compared to navigation.
-We also see high SCS scores, showing that both variants learn to accurately follow the manipulation commands.
-SVD is better at action following than Cosmos, a common trend across all results, as a consequence of the temporal compression in Cosmos.
+In the lower part of Table~\ref{tab:1x}, we quantitatively evaluate our models on 25-DoF manipulation.
+Since the scene changes very little during manipulation compared to navigation, the LPIPS and DreamSim scores are much lower even at frame 16, compared to navigation.
+We also see high SCS scores, showing that all variants learn to accurately follow the manipulation commands.
+SVD is better at action following further into the future, compared to Cosmos and Wan, a common trend across all results, as a consequence of the temporal compression.

-Figure~\ref{fig:1xmanip} illustrates humanoid sequences.
-Despite the dramatic increase in embodiment complexity to 25 DoF, our model produces stable trajectories that remain consistent with the provided actions for navigation, reaching, and grasping.
-Our model maintains coherent global scene structure while capturing detailed arm, hand, and finger articulation throughout.
-Despite the high dimensionality of the control space, the predicted videos remain visually consistent and physically plausible — demonstrating that our approach extends naturally from navigation to fine-grained manipulation without architectural modifications.
+Figure~\ref{fig:1xmanip} illustrates the prediction of our model on humanoid sequences in the validation set of 1X.
+Despite the dramatic increase in embodiment complexity to 25 DoF, EgoWM produces stable trajectories that remain consistent with the provided actions for navigation, reaching, and grasping.
+Our model maintains coherent global scene structure while capturing detailed arm, hand, and gripper articulation throughout.
+Crucially, the predicted videos remain visually consistent and physically plausible, enabling planning applications in Section~\ref{sec:planning}.